fzzyfoxx/resume/maps_vectorization/README.md

 ---

 ### K-Means [link](./models_src/Kmeans.py)
+Clustering tools for pixel grouping, mask aggregation, and centroid extraction.

 Implementation of a lightweight K-Means based clustering utility with TensorFlow integration.
 The module provides tools to cluster image pixels using `sklearn's` `KMeans` and to post-process clusters with TensorFlow ops for smoothing and merging, producing binary masks, centroids and aggregated cluster collections useful for vectorization tasks.